 Making sense of it all

 Between the state or federal laws and the rules set out by the card brands, there is a lot of information to sift through related to surcharging customers that are paying by credit card.
-We have linked to the most recent documents available for your reference, but with several cases currently before the courts, we anticipate that additional changes and revisions will occur over time.
+We have linked to the most recent documents available for your reference, and have been updating this article as new laws and requirements are passed, however, we continue to expect that we’ll see more adjustments and changes to the guidelines.